jaanga/cookbook/un-flatland/readme.md

 * <s>Works only in Chrome</s> fixed
 * <s>Dropdown list items only update when you change city</s> fixed
 * First person controller: Mouse actions only work when initiated from top of screen.
 Should work from anywhere
-* Trackball controller: after you return from first person controller drop downs no longer work.
-Must reload page to make changes.
+* <s>Trackball controller: after you return from first person controller drop downs no longer work.
+Must reload page to make changes.</s> Fixed stupidly: reload page
 * Elevation drops to naught on one side

 ## Road Map